 I’m Sally aka The Yorkshire Sewist and I hate to waste pretty fabrics and like to use all of my fabric that I cut out!
-Because of this, I’m always on the look out for ideas for using up fabrics scraps so here are a few of my go-to scrap busting projects, using free PDF sewing patterns from the Sewing Community
+Because of this, I’m always on the look out for ideas for using up my fabrics scraps!
+So here are a few of my go-to scrap busting projects, that use free PDF sewing patterns from the Sewing Community

 Juliet Uzor shows you how to make a knotted headband and has created a great template and YouTube video.
 This headband style is trending at the moment, and is definitely on my make list to try.
 It will hopefully hide away those pesky greys!

 Face Masks (of course!)

 I personally like the fit of the 3D mask that was created by a lady called Romilda Dias.
 I say ‘pattern’ – it’s a template you make yourself.
 Don’t worry though it’s really straightforward and I’ve easily adapted it to suit larger faces.
 She has a YouTube channel where she shows a tutorial on how to make it.

 Although visually easy to follow, it’s all spoken in Portuguese.
 However Marie from Stitch Odyssey has kindly shared a video on her Instagram TV here.
 She takes you through the template cutting and sewing process.

 For my sons, the Twig and Tale facemask fits them really well especially when i use the nice soft round elastic, no moaning of it being uncomfortable when wearing them.

 Making your own knickers isn’t that hard at all.
 I love making my own lingerie.
 The Acacia Underwear Pattern from Megan Neilsen features a gusset with fully enclosed seams, comfortable fit and ample coverage.
 The detailed instructions include three different elastic insertion methods.
 This is perfect for beginners to learn new skills or experienced sewers to whip up quickly.
 The size range is great from 0-30.